-Basically, a stewardess works inside and cooks, cleans, serves the guests, etc. A deck hand does the maintenance, repair, and physical labor type jobs.
-Both of these jobs can be filled by people with one certification and zero experience.
+Basically, the steward/stewardess works inside and cooks, cleans, serves the guests, etc. while a deckhand does the maintenance, repair, and physical labor type jobs.
+Both of these positions can be filled by people with one certification and zero experience.

-Ready to get a job?
-Here are the basic stats you need to know…
+Ready to get a job on a yacht?
+Here is everything you need to know!

 Free Housing/Utilities: Yes